 7. Keep your branding consistent

 When we go out to eat it is often more than just about eating, it is about socializing.
 With this in mind, think about the vibe you want to communicate to your customers.
 What makes your experience different?
 What is the atmosphere?
-Is your restaurant up-scale, reservations only?
+Is your restaurant up-scale, with reservations required?
 Do you source locally grown produce?
 Is it vegan?
 Make sure your website sets expectations for the type of clientele you'd like to come through your door.

 In a nutshell…be strategic